sinat-jiang/FreeIPProxyGettingPro/README.md

 - The stability of free proxies is poor (even if verification is available during crawling);

 ### Appendix
-- Study projects and use them wisely!
+- Study project and use it wisely!
 - Occasionally improving.

 ---